The transition to remote work means people will be relying on mobile offices much more heavily than we have in the past.

 You can either use it to create original content like a podcast or to create audio content to export and share natively on social media.

 Features like sound clips and transcriptions make it simple to create audio for social media.
+Hosting is free – no trial period or monthly fees.

-At this point, Boomerangs have become a content format in their own right, separate from the picture, GIF, and video that it combines.
+Boomerangs have become a content format in their own right, separate from the picture, GIF, and video that it combines.

 This video flip-it-and-reverse-it content creation app, made by and for Instagram, is perfect for creating personal, original multimedia.